-Apparently they keep as many as 55000 historical gold and other things.
+Apparently they keep as many as 55,000 historical gold artifacts.

 They show only a part of them in the museum, but still, it was really overwhelming.

 The current gold price is roughly 1200 dollars per 1 troy ounce (about 31 grams).

 Having said that, to be honest, because there were so many things, I was gradually getting used to them and lost the sense of value while I was watching them.

 According to our guide, Andie, Colombia used to be abundant in gold and the Spanish, when they arrived, were crafty enough to exchange mirrors for gold.

 Although gold was abundant, the ones who possessed it were people like shamans who held power in the indigenous society with some religious meanings.

 There were some exhibits showing how they wore the various gold stuff on themselves with the shadow of figures.

 The indigenous people used to have a ceremony to throw gold into a lake called Laguna de Guatavita, which is about 60 km north of Bogota and the shape is almost a circle.